Harrison Barnes NBA Playoffs Player Props: Kings vs. Warriors

 Harrison Barnes Insights vs. the Warriors

-- The Warriors allow 43.3 rebounds per game, ranking 15th in the NBA.
+- The Warriors are the 15th-ranked squad in the NBA, giving up 43.3 rebounds per contest.

-- In terms of assists, the Warriors have given up 25.7 per contest, 15th in the league.
+- Giving up 25.7 assists per game, the Warriors are the 15th-ranked team in the league.

 Harrison Barnes vs. the Warriors